AcedenD/CMPE131team4/USE_CASE_DESCRIPTION.md

 ## Primary Postconditions
 * Postcondition 1: The associated task will be assigned to a different user and added to the data base to display in the task list.
+* Postcondition 2: Add the task to the calendar with due date.

 ## Alternate Sequence
 NO  ALTERNATE SEQUENCE FOR THIS TASK SET.